nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Test case: `undone 1` <br>
     Expected: The first task in the task list are marked as uncompleted.
+       Details of the uncompleted task to appear in status bar.

     1. Other incorrect command to try : `undone abc`.

 ### Sorting the task list